Derivative-Free Optimization via Finite Difference Approximation: An Experimental Study: Experimental Studies

-As shown in Table \ref{tab:example2}, the Cor-CFD-GD algorithm consistently outperforms the KW algorithm, achieving faster descent.
+As shown in Table \ref{tab:example2}, the Cor-CFD-GD algorithm consistently outperforms the KW algorithm and the EM-CFD-GD algorithm, achieving faster descent.
 For the case where $\sigma=100$, the gradient's magnitude becomes small relative to noise variance, making optimization more challenging.
 In this setting, the KW algorithm converges slowly, while the Cor-CFD-GD algorithm rarely crosses the boundary and continues its descent.
+The slower convergence of the EM-CFD-GD algorithm can be attributed to its insufficient utilization of samples.
 This highlights the advantage of using a batch of samples for gradient estimation in the gradient-based optimization algorithm.
 Although it reduces the iteration steps, each iteration progresses rapidly toward the optimum, showing great promise in high-noise settings.

 To clarify the optimization results over time, Figs. \ref{fig:func_1_01} and \ref{fig:func_1_10} show the iterative processes of the Cor-CFD-GD and the KW algorithms for $\mu(x) = x^4$, while Fig. \ref{fig:func_2} shows for $\mu(x) = -100\cos(\pi x/100)$.
 The iterative process for $\sigma = 1$ is similar to that for $\sigma=0.1$ for $\mu(x) = x^4$, so it is not shown here.
 From Figs. \ref{fig:func_1_01} and \ref{fig:func_1_10}, when the step size is too large relative to the gradient, the KW algorithm exhibits oscillations between boundary points until the step size decreases to an appropriate level.
 Effective optimization begins only after 5000 sample pairs, when the step size is sufficiently reduced.
 Therefore, under a limited sample pair budget, the KW algorithm fails if the initial parameters are not suitable.
 In contrast, the Cor-CFD-GD algorithm remains effective with small samples, suggesting that allocating samples to enhance gradient estimation accuracy is beneficial.
 Additionally, we observe continuous fluctuations in the Cor-CFD-GD algorithm as noise levels rise.
 This fluctuation does not imply a lack of convergence but rather occurs because batch size increases too slowly.
 As noise levels increase, the batch size must be raised to sustain confidence in gradient estimation.